Gallbladder Diet: The Best 9 Foods to Eat for a Healthy Gallbladder

 Dark leafy greens—think spinach and broccoli—are loaded with magnesium, which has a role to play in any gallbladder diet, Nayak says.
 This is important because many gallstones contain calcium.
 “Magnesium helps us clear calcium so it doesn’t build up and form gallstones,” she says.
 Pumpkin seeds are also rich in magnesium, she adds.
 These are the signs you may not be getting enough magnesium.

 Well technically, water isn’t a food, but staying hydrated is important for many aspects of health and well-being.
 In case you needed more proof that you should be drinking more water, gallbladder function is on that list.
-“Water is needed for all secretions in body including bile, so you want to stay hydrated,” Nayak says.
-These natural flavored water recipes will motivate you to drink up.
+“Water is needed for all secretions in the body including bile, so you want to stay hydrated,” Nayak says.